-In the same period only 8% of the lobour forces were employed in industrial sector which is now 18 percent and the service sector it was 35 percent in 1974 and in 2010 increased to 53%.
-Ten percent of total employed labour force of Bangladesh are employed in Dhaka, Narayangonj & Gazipur Districts (LPS-2010)
+and in 2010 increased to 53%.
+Ten percent of total employed labour force of Bangladesh is employed in Dhaka, Narayangonj & Gazipur Districts (LPS-2010)

 "The dominance of Dhaka is even more overwhelming in several of the smaller manufacturing activities, such as rubber produces, in which Dhaka contributes nearly 100% of total jobs, furniture (97%), publishing (96%) footwear (84%) leather goods (82%) and electrical machinery (72%) (Nazrul-1999).
 The textile and RMG sector in grater Dhaka constitute the largest manufacturing industries cluster in the country.
 The cluster absorbs 2.5 million workers most of whom are women.
 More than 80% of the national enterprises are located in Dhaka.
 In these organization millions of people are engaged.
 In the informal sector 1.6 million hawkers, Rickshaw pullers and domestic helpers are engaged.
 The number of hawkers are .03 million, Rickshaw pullers .08 million & domestic helpers .05 million.
 (Nazrul Islam- 2005).